spu-bigdataanalytics-193/assignment6-riyashah7/README.md

     Exploring the data with Spark DataFrame

+## For Reading the data

-From the list below, performed the following functions.
+From the list below, performed the following operations.

 - Read data as RDD
 - Read data as DataFrame